samuelhfish/credit-risk-classification/README.md

 # credit-risk-classification
-Credit risk classification exercised using supervised machine learning and a logistic regression model.
+Credit risk classification exercise using supervised machine learning and a logistic regression model.

 # Overview